eseidel/space_traders/README.md

 * Make dart run .\bin\percentage_mapped.dart -v make zero requests.
 * Fix contract trader to share code with arbitrage trader.
 Contracts are a special case of arbitrage, in which the destination and trade good are fixed.
-* Add some object to hold agent and ships so both can be updated by results of API calls and not fetched after every ship.
 * Write a better rate-limiting model.
 * Teach RateLimiter to print out requests per minute every minute.
 * Teach arbitrage trader how to buy multiple times up to the max cargo hold.